yyoonsahng/CarchMind/README.md

 # :oncoming_automobile:CarchMind (Car + Catch Mind):oncoming_automobile:

 ## Introduction
-This project had been proceed in class called 'Open Source Project2' in Konkuk University(South Korea).
+This project had been proceed in class called 'Open Source Project2'
 - With our project, users will be able to

 1. Make fake car image with sketch drawing of car.
 (Using Pix2Pix)